network-analytics/udp-notif-c-collector/README.md

 - `void *unyte_queue_read(queue_t *queue)` from `unyte_udp_queue.h` : read from a queue a struct with all the message buffer and metadata.
 - `int unyte_free_all(unyte_seg_met_t *seg)` from `unyte_collector.h`: free all struct used on a message received.

-Simple exemple of usage :
+Simple example of usage :
 ```
 #include <stdio.h>
 #include <stdlib.h>